 For further information on Canadian Copyright law, see 8 Facts About Canadian Copyright Law.

 On 30 September 2018, Canada, the United States and Mexico completed negotiations on a new trade agreement, the United States-Mexico-Canada Agreement (USMCA) to replace the North American Free Trade Agreement (NAFTA).
 You can read the text of the agreement here.
-Under the USMCA, the minimum duration of copyright protection in the U.S., Canada and Mexico will be life-plus-seventy.
+Under the USMCA, the minimum duration of copyright protection in the U.S., Mexico and Canada is life-plus-seventy.

 Bill C-100, An Act to implement the Agreement between Canada, the United States of America and the United Mexican States was introduced into the Canadian Parliament on 29 May 2019.
 The bill entered into force on 1 July 2020.